 2. Fireworks from the Destin Marler Bridge

-Some people bring a small camping chair to sit and watch from the bridge, making it a more comfortable spot to enjoy the show.
+Some people bring a small camping chair and watch from the bridge, which makes it a more comfortable option.

 3. Fireworks from Norriego Point Public Beach